Last update 17.06.2025

 Welcome / Bienvenue

 My name is Joël Meunier.
-I am an evolutionary biologist studying multiple aspects of social life and social evolution in insects.
+I am an evolutionary biologist studying multiple aspects of parental care and social life in insects.

 Mon nom est Joël Meunier.
-Je suis chercheur au CNRS et j'étudie l'évolution de la vie sociale chez les insectes.
+Je suis chercheur au CNRS et j'étudie l'évolution des soins parentaux et de la vie sociale chez les insectes.

 Contacts